alejandrotoledoweb/roll-dice-game/ReadMe.md

 # Roll Dice Game

-This project is a practice of create a simple roll-dice game.
+This project is a practice of creating a simple roll-dice game.
 You can interact with the app in the browser of your local machine and play with two players.
 Built with JavaScript.

 ## GAME RULES: